-Algeria is the largest country in Africa with an area of 919,595 square miles and the 10th largest country in the world.
-Algeria was colonized by French in 1830 putting an end to Algerian slave trade and gained its independence in 1962.
-Algeria exports large quantities of natural gas to Europe due to its large reservoirs of gas and oil making the export of energy as the country’s backbone.
-Algeria imports its weapons from Russia, and it is a member of the African Union, United Nations, and the Arab Leagues.
-The capital city of Algeria is Algiers with Islam being a common religion.
+Algeria is the largest country in Africa and the 10th largest country in the world.
+Algeria gained its independence from France in 1962.
+Algeria exports large quantities of natural gas to Europe due to its large reservoirs of gas and oil, making the export of energy the country’s backbone.
+Algeria is a member of the African Union, United Nations, and the Arab Leagues.
+The capital city of Algeria is Algiers with Islam being the most common religion.
 The Sahara Desert covers the southern part of Algeria making the country a semi-desert with very hot middays and chilly nights.
 Algeria experienced civil war from 1991 to 1997 when a cease-fire was declared and later elections held in 1999 which saw Abdelaziz Bouteflika emerge as the president.

 2. The Democratic Republic Of The Congo

-The DRC is found in Central Africa, and the first people to settle in the present-day DRC were the Bantu.
+The DRC is found in Central Africa.
+The first people to settle in the present-day DRC were the Bantu.
 Congo gained independence in 1960, by then it was known as the Republic of Congo.
 The DRC has a population of 78 million people which ranks as the fourth most populous nation in Africa.
-The capital city of DRC is Kinshasa, but there are other two large cities like Lubumbashi and Mbuji-Mayi which have mining sites.
-The Democratic Republic of Congo has had political instability and therefore has some of the poorest infrastructures.
-Corruption is another issue that has affected the country’s growth.
-The total area of the DRC is 905,355 square miles and the country larger than the combined area of Norway, Sweden, Germany, France, and Spain.
+The capital city of DRC is Kinshasa.
+The Democratic Republic of Congo suffers from political instability and poor infrastructure.
+The total area of the DRC is 905,355 square miles and the country is larger than the combined area of Norway, Sweden, Germany, France, and Spain.
 The DRC presently have 25 provinces and the city province of Kinshasa.
 The provinces, in turn, are divided into districts and further subdivided into territories.
 Initially, the country was made up of 11 provinces until 2015.
 The DRC is the largest producer of cobalt ore in the world and the second producer of diamonds in the world.
 The country is also a major producer of copper.
-At the independence, the country was the second most industrialized country in Africa following South Africa.
+At the time of independence, the country was the second most industrialized country in Africa following South Africa.
 The conflict has drastically reduced the national output of the country and significantly increased the external debt.
 More than 5 million people died from war and the resulting diseases and famine.
 Approximately two-thirds of the country are affected by malnutrition.

-Sudan covers a total area of 728,215 square miles and is also known as Northern Sudan.
-Sudan is the 3rd largest country in Africa with an estimated population of 39,578,828 by the census of 2016.
-Sudan has rich in minerals deposits such as chromite, gold copper, granite, iron lead, magnesium, petroleum, and nickel among others.
-The central and northern parts of Sudan hardly receive any rainfall making and is part of the Nubian Desert, which is found in the Northeast and Bayuda Desert found in the Eastern part of the country.
-The Southern part of Sudan receives enough rainfall which lasts up to six months.
-Sudan being mainly an Islamic state, it is governed by sharia law.
+Sudan covers a total area of 728,215 square miles.
+Sudan is the 3rd largest country in Africa with an estimated population of 39,578,828.
+Sudan is rich in mineral deposits such as chromite, gold copper, granite, iron lead, magnesium, petroleum, and nickel among others.
+The central and northern parts of Sudan hardly experience any rainfall.
+The Southern part of Sudan receives enough rainfall to last up to six months.
+Sudan being mainly an Islamic state and is governed by Sharia Law.
 Khartoum is the capital city of Sudan.